silviomancilha/Programming-Books-Livros-de-programacao/README.md

-### Books
--(PT-Br) Livros de programação/computação.
+### (Pt-Br) Sobre tudo isso...

-Grande parte em português (BR) da Casa do Código.
-Os uploads precisam ser menores que 25 mb, deixando de fora vários livros bons.
+1. Grande parte dos livros em português (BR) da Casa do Código.
+2. Os uploads precisam ser menores que 25 mb, deixando de fora vários livros bons (links para download?).

--(EN) Programming/Comp.Sci books.
+3. _Pegue um, deixe um_: Acrescente e divulgue os livros que encontrar.
+4. _Organização_: Toda ajuda é bem-vinda para organizar os livros em suas categorias/níveis apropriados.
+---
+### (EN) About all this...

-Mostly in Portuguese (BR) from the Casa do Código.
-The uploads must be under 25 mb, leaving out a lot of good books.
+1. Mostly in Portuguese (BR) from the Casa do Código.
+2. The uploads must be under 25 mb, leaving out a lot of good books (links to download?).
+3. _Take one, leave one_: Add and share the books you'll find.
+4. _Organization_: Any hel is welcome to organize the books in their appropriate category/level.